bitbotcoder/ayurbot/README.md

     ```

 3. **Set up API keys**:
+   Setup key during runtime or setup with environment variable
    Create a `.env` file in the root directory and add your OpenAI API key:
     ```
     OPENAI_API_KEY=your_openai_api_key_here
     ```

 4. **Run the Streamlit app**:
     ```bash